-Adverse Events are displayed on the case list as a Minor, Moderate or Major Adverse Event.
+Adverse Events are displayed on the case list as a Minor, Moderate or Major Adverse Event (see below chart).
 Narrative statements to clarify the outcome should be concise and included in the "Describe all Adverse Events" text box.
 Notes entered will display on the printed case list.